aadharna/aadharna.github.io/_pages/about.md

 Currently, I:
 * Am a Visiting Student at NYU-Tandon working on my Master's Thesis with Dr. Damian Lyons (Fordham) and Dr. Julian Togelius (NYU) on [Competitive Co-evolution of agents and environments (via mechanics) in GVG-AI](https://github.com/aadharna/UntouchableThunder)
 * Am working as a Research Intern for Dr. Joshua Scrier
-* Will be TA-ing a graduate course on Natural Language Processing during the Fall 2019 Semester.
+* Am TA-ing a graduate course on Natural Language Processing during the Fall 2019 Semester.

 Prior to this, I: